kelsien/kelsien.github.io/README.md

 Giveth security incentive research project: [https://giveth.io/project/blockchain-security-incentives:-research-os-poc-dev]

 ## Research Publications

+**Nabben, Kelsie (2026).
+"Decentralised Digital Security: Code, crisis, community".
+Manchester University Press.
+Available hard cover: https://manchesteruniversitypress.co.uk/9781526187093/ or open access: https://www.manchesterhive.com/display/9781526187109/9781526187109.xml**

+**Abstract:** Decentralised digital security offers a compelling exploration of how digital security is practiced, organised and contested within blockchain communities.
+Drawing on immersive digital ethnography, the book examines how decentralised technologies - rooted in cryptography and designed to operate without central control - depend on not just technical systems but social infrastructures for incentive alignment and coordination.
+Through first-hand case studies, it reveals the white hat hackers, social infrastructures and ecosystem-wide efforts that make blockchain security possible.
+At a time of growing concern over digital security, the book provides a timely investigation into how security is enacted across decentralised networks, and what these practices reveal about digital security more broadly.

 **Ellie Rennie, Kelsie Nabben, Michael Zargham, Jason Potts, Brooke Ann Coco, Luke Miller, Matthew Green.
 (2026).
 'Building the Loop: The Role of Ethnography in Artificial Organisational Intelligence'.
 Ethnography Praxis in Industry Conference.
 1. pp. 223-225. https://doi.org/10.1111/epic.70009**